Terrence C. Carson: Voice acting

+In addition to his on-screen roles, Carson has an extensive voice acting portfolio.
+His most prominent voice role is that of Kratos in the God of War video game series, a character he portrayed from 2005 until 2013, providing both voice and motion capture performances.
 His first voicing of Kratos was for the original God of War for the PlayStation 2 and his final voicing of the character was in God of War: Ascension for the PlayStation 3, in which he also did the motion capture.
+Christopher Judge began to voice Kratos in God of War for the PlayStation 4 in 2018.
 Carson also provided Kratos's voice where Kratos was a downloadable character in Everybody's Golf 5 and a guest character in Soulcalibur: Broken Destiny, Mortal Kombat (PlayStation 3 and PlayStation Vita versions, 2011 and 2012, respectively) and PlayStation All-Stars Battle Royale.
-Christopher Judge took over the role of Kratos in God of War for the PlayStation 4, the reason being Carson was not tall enough for the motion-capture and also because of Judge's chemistry with Sunny Suljic who plays Kratos' son Atreus.